temoto-framework/temoto/README.md

 * **Resource Manager** - A subsystem responsible for serving *resource* requests.
 Different resources types can be handled by the same *resource manager*.

+***These concepts, when combined, form the architecture of a TeMoto based software system.
+However, this architecture is purely conceptual is not enforced in implementation, thus keeping the use of individual tools within the layers flexible.***

 <p align="center">
   <img src="docs/figures/architecture.png" alt="Architecture of TeMoto" class="center" width="500"/>
 </p>